 Tuberous Breast Correction Surgery With Sydney Plastic Surgeon Dr Ellis Choy

-Many women are not happy with the shape of their breasts.
-As a woman’s breasts develop, they may take a form that is unsatisfactory, potentially leading to a loss of self-confidence or lack of intimacy.
-Tuberous breasts, also known as tubular breasts, or hypoplastic breasts, where insufficient glandular tissue exists, may be tubular, constricted, or herniated to varying degrees.
-All these conditions are relatively common and can be fixed with appropriate surgical procedures.
-Breast aesthetics play a significant role in self-perception, so symmetry and balance are the goals when undertaking tuberous breast correction.
+Tuberous breasts, also known as tubular breasts or hypoplastic breasts, lack sufficient glandular tissue.
+They may be tubular, constricted, or herniated to varying degrees.
+All these conditions are relatively common and can be addressed with appropriate surgical procedures.
+Improving symmetry and balance are the goals when undertaking tuberous breast correction.

 The Relationship Between Breast Augmentation and a Tuberous Breast Surgery

-Breast augmentation and tuberous breast correction are actually different procedures, although both may be performed simultaneously in a single breast surgery.
-If tuberous breast deformity goes undiagnosed or unrecognised, a breast augmentation alone won’t adequately address the problem, leading to unsatisfactory results.
-The technical skill of a highly qualified and experienced specialist plastic surgeon like Dr Ellis Choy, is required to address the situation appropriately and provide desirable aesthetic outcomes.
+Breast augmentation and tuberous breast correction are different procedures, although both may be performed simultaneously in a single breast surgery.
+If tuberous breast deformity goes undiagnosed or unrecognised, a breast augmentation alone won’t adequately address the problem.
+The technical skill of a highly qualified and experienced specialist plastic surgeon is required to address the situation appropriately and provide desirable aesthetic outcomes.

-A precise balance between reshaping, areolar balancing, plus augmentation is appropriate for moderate to severe tuberous breast deformity.
+A precise balance between reshaping, areolar balancing and augmentation may be appropriate for moderate to severe tuberous breast deformity.
 In other words, every tuberous breast scenario is different and needs to be addressed accordingly.
-These are just some of the reasons why a qualified tuberous breast correction specialist such as Dr Ellis Choy is the right surgeon for the job.
+These are just some of the reasons why choosing a qualified tuberous breast correction surgeon such as Dr Ellis Choy is important

-These factors make the consultation process crucial to a successful outcome for women who have tuberous breast concerns or other complex needs.
-Impeccable qualifications can outline a course of treatment, but a satisfying result requires a real understanding of the patient’s anatomy, experiences and goals, more than simply knowledge of the latest surgical techniques.
-Dr Choy understands that treating patients effectively always involves much more than just clinical concerns.
-For this reason, he views the patient dialogue as a component of treatment as relevant to an optimal outcome as operative care.
-Understanding your concerns and helping you meet your goals are his top priorities.
+These factors make the consultation process crucial to a satisfying outcome for women who have tuberous breast concerns or other complex needs.
+During the consultation, the surgeon will acquire a deep understanding of the patient’s anatomy, experiences and goals, more than simply knowledge of the latest surgical techniques.
+Dr Choy understands that treating patients thoroughly involves much more than just clinical concerns.
+For this reason, he views the patient dialogue as a component of treatment as relevant to the outcome as operative care.
+Understanding your concerns and helping you reach your goals are his top priorities.